2022 Mercedes C-Class All-Terrain Rendered And Spied With Less Camo

 Due to be offered as standard with 4Matic all-wheel drive, the first-ever C-Class All-Terrain is going to command a premium over the regular estate.
 In its domestic market Germany, the bigger E-Class is approximately €2,000 more expensive than the standard estate upon which it's based, although the price gap isn't entirely relevant since we're talking about two different drivetrains (E300de and E220d 4Matic).

-We are expecting the camouflage to come off before the end of the year as Mercedes will likely unveil the C-Class All-Terrain by late 2021.
+Mercedes has already confirmed the C-Class All-Terrain will be unveiled in September at IAA Munich ahead of a 2022 market launch.

 Meanwhile, our spies have caught a prototype of the All-Terrain undergoing final testing with less camouflage than ever before.
 The more generous ground clearance enabled by the lifted suspension will allow the rugged wagon to tackle some rough terrains, but you'll still have to step up to a G-Class for serious off-roading capabilities.
 The GLC alternative will target outdoorsy families without straying away too far from the traditional wagon formula.

 Gallery: 2022 Mercedes C-Class All-Terrain new spy photos